olusinae/refugeehub/professional-proficiency.md

 # ★ ★ ★ ★ ★

-My team has scheduled meetings every Monday outside of usual class times on Tuesday and Thursday, and I am always in attendance.
+My team has scheduled meetings every Monday outside of usual class times on Tuesday and Thursday, and I have a good attendance record.
 This is with the exception of days that I am sick, for which I take permission to be excused.

 ![Excusing myself from meeting](/assets/img/absence-excuse.png)

-The only reason that I might not have made it to the group meeting during usual class times, would be if  I have to attend the class for my actual Linux stream for test or SBA.
+Another reason why I might not have made it to the group meeting during usual class times, would be if  I have to attend the class for my actual Linux stream for test or SBA.

 Here is a picture of notes that I took from one of our group meetings: